We are very pleased to offer Suzuki Teen Mentoring course every second school year.

 Role of the Suzuki Mentor

-Upon completion of a 5-hour Suzuki mentorship course, and observing six Suzuki Book 1 private lessons, certified SuzukiMentors are able to offer assistance to families and teachers in need of a little extra help; whether it be by aiding teachers in various educational settings, such as in private lessons or group classes, or through practice “buddy” sessions (with detailed descriptions of what to work on from each private teacher).
+Upon completion of a 5-hour Suzuki mentorship course, and observing three Suzuki Book One private lessons and two Book One group classes, certified SuzukiMentors are able to offer assistance to families and teachers in need of a little extra help; whether it be by aiding teachers in various educational settings, such as in private lessons or group classes, or through practice “buddy” sessions (with detailed descriptions of what to work on from each private teacher).

 Although SuzukiMentors are not teachers, and should not be thought of as such, they are trained to enhance a younger student’s experiences in music by encouraging them and finding ways to help with their studies through supplementing and reinforcing what each student is already doing with their private teachers.

 Teacher’s Aid: SuzukiMentors can gain valuable experience by aiding teachers in either a private or group lesson and can then count this time towards their required high school volunteer services.

 Practice Buddy: SuzukiMentors can develop and maintain their own “Practice Buddy” services for which they should (deservedly) be paid.
 Please note that the National Capital Suzuki School of Music (NCSSM) is not involved in individual SuzukiMentors “Practice Buddy” services.
 Therefore, payment and specific arrangements (such as rate, travel, etc.) should be handled directly between each mentor and the families involved.

 Considerations for SuzukiMentors offering services as “Practice Buddies”:

 - Hourly (half-hour) rates should be slightly higher than those of a babysitter to reflect the training and years of experience each mentor has already.